 International UFO Museum and Research Center

-Since 1947, when a supposedly alien spacecraft crashed in the New Mexico desert, Roswell, NM, has become the poster child for extra-terrestrial life on Earth.
+Since 1947, when a supposedly alien spacecraft crashed in the New Mexico desert, Roswell, NM, has become the poster child for extraterrestrial life on Earth.
 How fitting, then, that this museum dedicated to the history of UFOs and UFO encounters would be based there.
 Among other zany exhibits, the museum contains a film of the “official” autopsy of alien bodies after a supposed 1947 crash.
-The joint also offers up information (some might even call it “evidence”) of crop circles and alien abductions over time.
-The museum doesn’t proselytize, but instead encourages visitors to ask questions in an “X-Files” sort of way.
+It also offers up information (some might even call it “evidence”) of crop circles and alien abductions over time.
+The museum doesn’t proselytize, but instead encourages visitors to ask questions in an X-Files sort of way.
 If you get hungry, there’s a UFO-themed restaurant across the street.